 The Sasquatch Package includes 35-inch tires for over 11-inches of ground clearance, while the Badlands offerings include all the goodies for all-terrain adventures; including everything from 360-degree cameras, a 110-volt power outlet, heated seats, and dual-zone air conditioning.

 The 2-door Bronco Limited Edition starts at $57,410 MSRP.
-This one has been optioned considerably higher, and of course, will sell at auction for a LOT more because of its VIN and charity ties.
+This one has been optioned considerably higher, and of course, sold for a LOT more because of its VIN and charity ties.
+The VIN 001 Bronco sold for a truly impressive $1,075,000.

 “I’m really excited about both of these reborn icons selling on our auction block and, since I own a vintage Bronco myself, am particularly interested to see what VIN 001 of the new model will bring,” said Craig Jackson, Barrett-Jackson chairman and CEO.

 We are excited too, and it is great to see the proceeds from these two very special iconic vehicles going to deserving charities.
-In the past, vehicles with the 001 VIN have sold for over a million dollars.
-Will we see these Blue Oval icons break the million-dollar mark, or maybe even multiples of?
+In total the 2021 Barrett-Jackson Scottsdale Auction brought in $5.8 Million for charities, lead by the $2.5 Million sale price of the very first 2022 Hummer EV Edition 1.